Christian Persecution in Nigeria

 Robert R. Reilly:

 Well, I am afraid that is all the time we have today.
-I would like to thank Bob Destro from the Columbus School of law at the Catholic University of America and Mark Jacob from Nigeria in this discussion Christian persecution in Nigeria.
+I would like to thank Bob Destro from the Columbus School of Law at the Catholic University of America and Mark Jacob from Nigeria in this discussion Christian persecution in Nigeria.
 I invite you to go to the Westminster Institute website to see our other offerings and lectures, covering recent subjects on cyber crime to China, Russia and other things.
-Thank you for joining us I am Bob Reilley, your host.
+Thank you for joining us I am Bob Reilly, your host.